sakib236160/mediHub-client/README.md

 ## ✨ Key Features:

-- 🔐 User-Friendly Authentication: Participants enjoy seamless login/registration functionalities, while organizers and professionals have specific access to manage camps and attendance requests, respectively.
+- 🔐 User-Friendly Authentication: Participants enjoy seamless login/registration functionalities, while organizers and professionals have specific access to s and attendance requests, respectively.

 - 🏕️ Camp Management: Participants can explore upcoming camps, send join requests with payments, and organizers have the ability to add, manage, and schedule upcoming camps effortlessly.